ministryofjustice/worm/README.md

 `worm db:import <target env> <path of sql>` or upload to specific site add --blogID[=BLOGID]

 ### Download s3 media locally

-Make sure you are in the hale-platform repo root on your local machine.

 `worm s3:download <s3 bucket> <aws profile name>`